anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 nonce.

 Conversely, if the bridge is already enabled during genesis, the same steps need to be followed.
-Naturally, no restarting is required.
+Naturally, no restarting is required, in this instance.

 ## Facets